Everyone should have some form of backup stove to meet their needs during an emergency or SHTF situation.

 It will burn a long time on a fuel bottle.
 I think we took a 20 oz fuel bottle and used it solidly for a week and still came back with some fuel.

-I highly recommend this for those that are comfortable keeping some fuel around and packing a pint of it with them.
+I highly recommend this for those comfortable keeping some fuel around and packing a pint of it with them.

 If you are hiking in a group, it can take care of food needs for 4 people if needed.